Constitutional AI

 Claude

 Anthropic's AI assistant, first released March 2023.
-Current versions include Claude 4 (February 2026), Claude 3.5 Sonnet, and Claude 3 Opus.
+Current versions include Claude Opus 4.8 (May 2026), Claude 4, and Claude 3.5 Sonnet.
 Available via API and consumer products (claude.ai).